mirthAI/CIS-UNet/README.md

 2. @article{KREBS20241025,
-    title = {Volumetric analysis of acute uncomplicated type B aortic dissection using an automated deep learning aortic zone segmentation model}, author = {Jonathan R. Krebs and Muhammad Imran and Brian Fazzone and Chelsea Viscardi and Benjamin Berwick and Griffin Stinson and Evans Heithaus and Gilbert R. Upchurch and Wei Shao and Michol A. Cooper}
-    journal = {Journal of Vascular Surgery},
+    title = {Volumetric analysis of acute uncomplicated type B aortic dissection using an automated deep learning aortic zone segmentation model}, author = {Jonathan R. Krebs and Muhammad Imran and Brian Fazzone and Chelsea Viscardi and Benjamin Berwick and Griffin Stinson and Evans Heithaus and Gilbert R. Upchurch and Wei Shao and Michol A. Cooper}, journal = {Journal of Vascular Surgery},
     volume = {80},
     number = {4},